timescale/docs/timescaledb/tutorials/analyze-nft-data/analyzing-nft-transactions.md

 ## Resources and next steps
 This section contains information about what to do when you've completed the tutorial, and some links to more resources.

-### Claim your limited edition NFT
+### Claim your limited edition Time Travel Tigers NFT
-Because we love NFTs as much as you do, we created a limited edition set of 20 NFTs featuring our Timescale mascot, Eon!
-The first 20 people to complete this tutorial earn a limited edition NFT from the Eon's Photobooth collection.
-You can also view them all live on OpenSea.
+The first 20 people to complete this tutorial can earn a limited edition NFT from the [Time Travel Tigers collection][eon-collection], for free!

-To claim your NFT, complete this tutorial, answer the questions in the form, and we'll send one of the limited-edition Eon NFTs to your ETH address (at no cost to you!)
+Now that you’ve completed the tutorial, all you need to do is answer the questions in [this form][nft-form] (including the challenge question), and we’ll send one of the limited-edition Eon NFTs to your ETH address (at no cost to you!).

+You can see all NFTs in the Time Travel Tigers collection live on [OpenSea][eon-collection].

 ### Build on the NFT Starter Kit
 Congratulations!
 You’re now up and running with NFT data and TimescaleDB.
 Check out